You belong here.

 Kids' Place Middle school program is designed for kids in grades 5 - 8.
 Our program focuses on leadership development and enables this age group to participate in a wide range of activities designed to strengthen their social skills as well as their independence and confidence.
 They will have a chance to volunteer within the community in addition to contributing to different programs happening at the Weinstein JCC.
 This includes but is not limited to volunteering, assisting with special programming, working in the fitness center and assisting with preschool/childcare classes.

-This year, our kids have already participated in a bunch of fun and enriching activities and programs:
+This year, our kids have already participated in a host of fun and enriching activities and programs:

 Activities will change throughout the school year, and we've got plenty more activities, programs and services in the works for the next several months!